 Mounting research is showing that sauna therapy can have a wide range of health benefits - provided, of course, that you have no medical contraindications.
 Not everyone can safely use the sauna e.g. heart disease, pregnancy, medications, children, so be sure to check with your doctor before you get into one, and be sure to use it safely, stay hydrated, and replenish with electrolytes if you’ve sweated a lot.

 My whole family have been avid sauna users for years.
-It has been an absolutely instrumental tool in our healing, and I started using it to aid detoxification.
+It has been an absolutely instrumental tool in our healing, and I started using it to aid detoxification whilst trying to detox from mercury toxicity.
 But once I started, I was hooked!
 It never fails to lift my mood, and has literally been my sanctuary during stressful times.

 Saunas have been used by many different cultures for thousands of years for healing, and, although the design of a sauna may vary, the key principle remains.
 By utilizing heat to raise core body and skin temperatures, we can bring about many health benefits.